w3c/cogai/faq.md

 ## Is there a course on Cognitive AI?

 Sadly, not as yet, but you would be welcome to help with developing one.
-For now there are the talks, the introductory materials on GitHub, and the web-based demos, including a sandbox for editing and executing chunks and rules in a web browser.
+For now there are the talks, the introductory materials on GitHub, and the web-based demos, including a test suite and a sandbox for editing and executing chunks and rules in a web browser, along with local storage.

 ## How can I get involved?